Tinubu is one of the greatest builders of men in Yorubaland – Fayose

 He also said he was not cross-carpeting so as not to reduce him politically.

-“I am not championing the course of Tinubu, I am not in the position to do that, but there is no denying the fact that Tinubu is a prominent Yoruba leader, whether in APC or in PDP.
+“I am not championing the cause of Tinubu.
+I am not in the position to do that, but there is no denying the fact that Tinubu is a prominent Yoruba leader, whether in APC or in PDP.
 There is no gainsaying that fact,” Fayose said.